f-dangel/backpack/README.md

 A backpack for PyTorch that extends the backward pass of feedforward networks to compute quantities beyond the gradient.

+Check out the [examples](https://f-dangel.github.io/backpack/) on how to use the code.

 ## Installation
 * Using `pip`:
 ```bash